-As a sex therapist/consultant I will try to help you develop clearly defined issue/s and goals for your relationships and life, plans to work on that issue and resolve it, to find a way to make problems and causes have less of an effect or impact on your life.
-It is very common that sex therapy will start out with a focus on a specific sexual dysfunction or communication problems between partners in the bedroom, but once the layers are peeled back, some very basic patterns will be revealed, that are affecting other areas of your life as well.
+As your coach, I will try to help you develop clearly defined issue/s and goals for your relationships and life, plans to work on that issue and resolve it, to find a way to make problems and causes have less of an effect or impact on your life.
+It is very common that relationship/sex coaching and sex therapy will start out with a focus on a specific sexual dysfunction or communication problems between partners in the bedroom, but once the layers are peeled back, some very basic patterns will be revealed, that are affecting other areas of your life as well.
 My goal is to help you heal in all areas.

-Sex therapy and consulting may be brief, lasting anywhere from a few sessions (for couples) to more than a dozen sessions, but for more deep-rooted problems treatment may be long term, and could last for several years (for individuals).
+Sex therapy and consulting may be brief, lasting anywhere from a few sessions (for couples) to more than a dozen sessions, but for more deep-seated problems treatment may be long term, and could last longer.

 My approach tends to be more directive.
 I will be an active participant in your treatment, asking questions and giving suggestions and solutions, exercises (both physical and mental) to do at home (mostly for couples), and psycho-education in an effort to support your goals throughout your therapy.

 Generally since I specialize in sexual issues, I am chosen over a general psychotherapist, psychologist, psychiatrist, or other helping professional, when the issues are very specifically sex related, or when sexuality seems like a central part of the issue.
-Some examples of issues that bring people to sex therapy are:
+Some examples of issues that bring people to my relationship coaching, counseling or sex therapy are: